jegly/flashrom-android/README.md

 After a read or a write, a second probe will often fail until the app is closed and the programmer reattached.
-The app holds one `UsbDeviceConnection` open for its whole lifetime and each flashrom process gets a duplicate of that file descriptor, so the programmer is never re-enumerated between runs.
+The app holds one `UsbDeviceConnection` open for its whole lifetime and each flashrom process gets a duplicate of that file descriptor, so the programmer is never re-enumerated between runs,Simple fix after doing a read or write if you need to r/w again simply unplug the device and replug it in.

 Read and load share one file. `READ CHIP` writes to `bios.bin` in the app's private storage and `LOAD ROM` writes the file you pick to that same path, so importing an